yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ```bash
 docker pull biocontainers/fastqc:v0.11.9_cv6
 ```
 *Note*: if you don't provide tag (i.e., v0.11.9_cv6), docker deamon looks for `fastqc` image with tag "latest" which may or may not present in DockerHub.
-While image is being downloaded, look for all available tags for *fastqc* image of *biocontainers* repository.
+While image is being downloaded, look for all available tags for *fastqc* image of *biocontainers* repository in [DockerHub](https://hub.docker.com/).

 Here, the `docker pull ...` command fetches the *fastqc* image from the **Docker registry** and saves it locally in your system.
 It will not run (=create any container from image) image yet.